Incognito/rumprun_wiki_wiki/Repo:-rumpctrl.md

 This page describes [rumpctrl](http://repo.rumpkernel.org/rumpctrl).
+If you are completely unfamiliar the rump kernel ecosystem, we suggest following the [[Getting Started Tutorial|Tutorial:-Getting-Started]] before attempting to read the rest of this page.

 Rumpctrl provides configuration, control and diagnostic utilities for rump kernels.
 These utilities can be run on a POSIX-type userspace